How to Increase your Cervical Mucus

 Main Causes of Low Cervical Mucus (CM)

 As you may well know, increased adrenaline and cortisol can wreak havoc in the body.
-What you may not know is that excess cortisol production can “steal” from the precurser hormone that makes your sex hormones.
-Lower sex hormones in turn affect your cervical mucus and potentially your fertility.
+What you may not know is that excess cortisol production can “steal” from the precursor hormone that makes your sex hormones.
+Lower sex hormones, in turn, affect your cervical mucus and potentially your fertility.

 Caffeine, sugar, bread, and most meats – especially pork- are highly acidic.
 Concentrate on adding more alkaline foods to your diet: veggies, lots of leafy greens, fruits, lemon water throughout the day.

 You can’t make cervical mucus without enough water circulating in the body.
 Tired of plain water?
 See tips below.

 Suffer from hay fever?
 Antihistamines not only dry up the mucus in your nose, but also mucus produced in your cervix.